chris-pollard/tic-tac-toe-for-kids/README.md

 - Deploy the game online
 - Use semantic markup for HTML and CSS (adhere to best practices)

+### Known Issues

+- The app is not fully responsive.
+Optimised for desktop (min-height: 800px, min-width: 1200px).

 [Link to project requirements document](https://gist.github.com/epoch/70e4ca24dc3b7ca1de8def58bc85d194)